CodeupClassroom/venus-modified-lessons/spa/add_to_api.md

     viewEvent: InsertDogFactEvents
 },
 ```
+Note that `state` remains an empty object for this screen.
+This is because we will not use Jalopy to automatically fetch data for this screen.
+We will instead use `fetch` in our screens JS function to `POST` the new dog fact to the API.

-Lastly, add an event listener for the "Insert Fact" button.
+Add an event listener for the "Insert Fact" button.
 When clicked, use `fetch` to POST the new fact to the API.
 In the JS function for the view, add this code:

 ```js
 export function InsertDogFactEvents() {